Lakeland Social Security Attorneys Help You With SSDI Appeals

 How Your Attorney Helps You Decide

-Your Lakeland Social Security attorney will help you decide if you should proceed with an appeal.
+Your Lakeland Social Security attorneys will help you decide if you should proceed with an appeal.
 They’ll ask you questions about your health and your ability to assist with your case.
 Although your attorney will do much of the hard work on your appeal, it’s still important that you feel up to the task of helping to further your own case.
 Further, your attorney will give you a better idea of how much time your appeal is likely to take.
 This means you’ll have to decide whether or not you’re willing to give up a significant amount of your time in pursuit of Social Security benefits.
 Your attorney will also ask you about your current physical condition in an effort to determine if you could reasonably seek employment.
 If your condition has improved since your initial disability application, then an appeal is unlikely to be successful.
 In helping you to decide about appealing your attorney will perform a thorough review of the paperwork that denied your claim.
 These papers should explicitly state the reason for denial.
 If the reason was valid, there is less chance that an appeal will work.
 However, if an error was made, then you may have a very good case for an appeal.

 The Social Security Administration probably sent you a notice of denial or similar document.
 This document should detail what records were considered in the decision and why a denial was issued.
 If you would like to be able to review all of these documents, it is within your rights to do so.
 You may make a request to the Administration.
 Alternatively, your attorney may make the request.
 It’s important to review the entire file in detail.
 A simple error relating to your age, medical condition, educational background or the severity of your impairment may have been used as a basis for the denial.
 An error like this, once corrected, can make the difference between getting the benefits you deserve and getting denied once again.
-You and your Lakeland Social Security disability lawyer from Kaylor, Kaylor & Leto will also look at what medical records were used to deny your claim.
+You and your Lakeland Social Security disability lawyers will also look at what medical records were used to deny your claim.
 Missing documents may indicate that the Administration did not have all of the necessary information to approve your claim.
 If you can produce additional medical records, this may improve your chances of being approved.

 Factors That May Affect the Success of Your Appeal